daomah/orthofetch/README.md

 # orthofetch

-A terminal-based Orthodox calendar CLI for Linux, showing today's saints, feasts, fasting, and readings.
+A terminal-based Orthodox Christian calendar made in a "fetch" style for Linux, showing today's saints, feasts, fasting, and readings.

 ---